 But sometimes it doesn’t balance!
 Which means something must have gone horribly wrong…

-what are the components of a balance sheet
+So, what is the rule of a balance sheet?

 What could cause a balance sheet not to balance?